How often do you get surprised by live and are not prepared?

-My father recently died way, way too young.
-He prepared for this rainy day, very well in fact.
-He spared us to worry about money in this very, very bad situation.
+My father recently died, far too young.
+He prepared for this rainy day, very well, in fact.
+He spared us to worry about money in this very, terrible situation.

 Or you can certainly get too ill to work really, really fast.

 Let me show you how to prepare for rainy days.